 Managing Large CAPEX Projects: Moving away from ‘Project Management’ to ‘Project Flow Management’

 The Vice President of a Rs 5000 Cr chemicals company, heading the project management department, had a debilitating feeling about the way the key CAPEX project in his portfolio was progressing.
-The 4500 Cr CAPEX project was one of the most ambitious projects ever undertaken by the company.
-While the project reports claimed that it was 78% completed, the VP was not sure if the remaining 22% of the project would finish in the next six months, his promise to the board.
+The Rs.
+4500 Cr CAPEX project was one of the most ambitious projects ever undertaken by the company.
+While the project reports claimed that it was 78% completed, the VP was not sure if the remaining 22% of the project would be completed in the next six months, his promise to the board.

 The project was getting into the commissioning phase, and the ground reality seemed very chaotic to him.
 He was facing daily conflicts in priority for usage of cranes and space between the equipment erection team, electrical, structural, and piping teams.
 Every team complained of not getting a clear work front from the others.
 To solve the problem, the VP had made a detailed plan to synchronize all activities; but there was slippage even on the latest plan.
 The review meetings did not help either, as blaming and disharmony was the only outcome.
 The VP was not sure what he would communicate to his top management and the board!

 The above storyline is not an isolated anecdote of a failed project.
 Research on the performance of industrial CAPEX projects suggests that as many as seven out of 10 major industrial, energy, petrochemical, and process-related CAPEX projects fail to meet their planned cost and schedule goals.
-This is alarming because India is expected to invest about 4.08 trillion INR in FY22 in industrial CAPEX, and that is expected to grow by 11.7% in FY23.
+This is alarming because India is expected to invest about Rs.
+4.08 trillion in FY22 in industrial CAPEX, and that is expected to grow by 11.7% in FY23.
 If the past track record is the indicator of the future, a majority of the projects will be delayed significantly and run into budget overruns.
-This will be a financial burden not only to the individual manufacturing firms but also a risk for the financial institutions backing the projects.
+This will be a financial burden not only to the individual manufacturing firms but also a risk to the financial institutions backing the projects.

 Deciphering the Wicked Problem: Delays and Overruns in CAPEX Projects